Latest update 9 February 2021

 Please observe this page and all exterior and interior signage at our clinics for the latest updates pertaining to our practice.

-To limit the spread to protect the health and wellbeing of the whole population, we ask that you DO NOT come to any of our clinics:
+To protect the health and wellbeing of the whole population, we ask that you DO NOT come to any of our clinics:

 - If you are unwell in any way, including fever, cough, sore throat or shortness of breath; OR

-- If you have had close contact with someone diagnosed with or suspected of having Coronavirus (COVID-19) in the last 14 days prior to your appointment
+- If you have had close contact with someone from a low or medium risk state or territory in the last 14 days prior to your appointment

 Please contact us by telephone on (08) 9380 0333 during business hours or online should any of the above apply to you and our team will assist you to make suitable arrangements.